Law

 Cross-Border Civil Judicial Litigation: Service of Documents and Taking of Evidence

-This course will help you become acquainted with the EU instruments that regulate the service of documents and the taking of evidence between Member States.
-It will also highlight the policy and legal considerations behind the European Union legislation on judicial cooperation in civil and commercial matters.
+This course will provide you with a comprehensive understanding of the EU instruments governing the service of documents and the taking of evidence between Member States, with a particular emphasis on emerging issues and the impact of digitalisation.
+It will also explore the legal and policy considerations shaping the evolution of EU legislation in the field of judicial cooperation in civil and commercial matters.

 About this course